 Automatic Category assignment

-Google's automatic category assignment uses attributes of your feed, such as titles and descriptions.
-So getting your product info accurate is also important for correct categorisation.
-That's why we recommend monitoring your product categories to ensure they are correct.
+Google's automatic category assignment uses your feed attributes, such as titles and descriptions.
+So getting your product info accurate is also important for correct categorization.
+We recommend monitoring your product categories to ensure they are right.

 Product Category Attribute